lipoja/URLExtract/docs/index.rst

 Welcome to urlextract's documentation!
 ======================================

-urlextract is package with python class and command line script used for extraction of URLs form given text.
+urlextract is package with python class and command line script used for extraction of URLs from given text.

 .. toctree::
    :maxdepth: 3